next board meeting: thursday, april 16th at 12:00pm

 Download

 The Sault Ste.
-Marie Housing Commission operates under the Fair Housing Law (Title VIII of the Civil Rights Act of 1968) and other federal and state housing laws which generally prohibit discrimination on the basis of sex, race, color, religion, national ancestry or origin, physical disability, handicap, height, weight, or marital status.
-Instances of suspected discrimination may be reported by filing a complaint with the U.S. Department of Housing and Urban Development (HUD) or State Civil Rights Commission.
-The HUD complaint form may be obtained from the Housing Commission.
+Marie Housing Commission operates under the Fair Housing Act (Title VIII of the Civil Rights Act of 1968) and other federal and state housing laws, which prohibit discrimination based on sex, race, color, religion, national origin, ancestry, physical or mental disability, marital status, or other protected characteristics.
+Suspected instances of discrimination may be reported to the U.S. Department of Housing and Urban Development (HUD) or the State Civil Rights Commission.
+The HUD complaint form is available from the Housing Commission.

 Equal Housing Opportunity.